Transfer Students

 The College of Liberal Arts and Sciences (CLAS) Academic Advising Center staff looks forward to meeting with you!
 Please consider us a resource to help ensure that your college experience meets your academic, career and personal goals.
 Our center serves all students with a major or minor in the College of Liberal Arts and Sciences.
 View majors/ minors.

 Orientation: When you transfer from another college, you will schedule a transfer orientation session during which you will choose classes.
 If you have chosen a major within the College of Liberal Arts and Sciences, an advisor or graduate assistant from the CLAS Academic Advising Center is available to assist you in choosing appropriate courses and becoming familiar with your major, minor and graduation requirements.
-Click here to help you prepare for your orientation session.
+Click here to help you prepare for your orientation session and here for a PDF of resources you received/will receive when you register for an orientation.

 Course Evaluations: The Admissions Office will provide you with a list delineating how your courses have transferred to Grand Valley.
 If you feel these courses have not transferred appropriately, the CLAS Academic Advising Center can help you organize the re-evaluation process.
 Please call our Center (616-331-8585) for more information.

 Making the transition: We anticipate that you will find Grand Valley to be a great fit for you, with challenging and engaging courses and a comfortable and friendly atmosphere.
-It may seem obvious to state that, no matter which college you previously attended, Grand Valley will be different.
-Give yourself time and opportunity to make a successful transition.
+But, while it may seem obvious, it's important to know that no matter which college you previously attended, Grand Valley will be different.
+Give yourself time and opportunity to make a successful transition by exploring GVSU's student support resources, connecting with Student Life, and learning more about the department where your major is housed.
+The more connected you are to campus, the more likely you are to have a successful and fulfilling college experience.

 If you will be living off-campus: Many transfer students live off-campus, and/or are nontraditional students.
 It can be tempting in these cases to spend very little time outside of class on campus.
 The college experience is so much more than taking courses.
 Engage in the experience!